Evolutionarily stable strategy in asymmetric games: Dynamical and information-theoretical perspectives: Equivalence between various definitions of ESS in bimatrix Games

 \subsection{Equivalent definitions}

-As mentioned earlier each of aforementioned three sets has three equivalent definitions---versions (a), (b) and (c).
+As mentioned earlier each of aforementioned three sets (viz., and-, sum- and or-definitions) has three equivalent definitions---versions (a), (b) and (c).
 Let us see the line of reasoning that establishes these equivalences.
 For illustrative purpose, let us focus on establishing the equivalence between Definitions 3a, 3b, and 3c; equivalence between Definitions 1a, 1b, and 1c, as well as the equivalence between Definitions 2a, 2b, and 2c, follows analogously.
+Now, in what follows, we prove the assertion by demonstrating that Definitions 3a and 3b imply each other and Definitions 3a and 3c imply each other.